nik0lcho/hair-salon-website/README.md

 1) conncet to a database

-2) migrate (after the initial migrations add the `0002_group_permissions.py` which is the custom migration that defines the permissions of the staff group and run the migrations again)
+2) migrate (after the initial migrations change the location of the `0002_group_permissions.py` to an other migrations directory for example `common/migrations`.
+This is the custom migration that defines the permissions of the staff group and run the migrations again)

 3) open `utils/populate_schedule.py` and run it

 4) open `utils/my_daily_task.py` and run it

+5)